pivotal/docs-tap/external-secrets/about-external-secrets-operator.hbs.md

-# Use External Secrets Operator in Tanzu Application Platform (beta)
+# Use External Secrets Operator in Tanzu Application Platform (alpha)

 The [External Secrets Operator](https://external-secrets.io) is a Kubernetes operator that integrates with external secret management systems, for example,